JemmaHarriganQCA/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something new to me was or something I learned was how to use a light sensor and even using the Microbit by itself to light up as well.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as a light sensor, to start a process or turn something on.